devjayswal/SocialEnv/README.md

 ## 💡 Usage

 - **Access the Application**
-  - Open your browser and navigate to `http://localhost:3000` (or the port specified in your configuraion).
+  - Open your browser and navigate to `http://localhost:3000` (or the port specified in your configuration).

 - **Explore Features**
-  - Register a new account or log in with existing credenials.
+  - Register a new account or log in with existing credentials.
-  - Update your profile with personal information and an aatar.
+  - Update your profile with personal information and an avatar.
-  - Create new posts by uploading images and adding capions.
+  - Create new posts by uploading images and adding captions.
-  - View and interact with posts from other users (if implemeted).
+  - View and interact with posts from other users.

 ---

 ## 📬 Cotact

-For any inquiries or feedback, please contact [devjayswal404@gmail.com](devjayswal404@gmail.com).
+For any inquiries or feedback, please contact [devjayswal404@gmail.com](devjayswal404@gmail.com).

 ---